Two dead, others trapped as rice mill machinery collapses in Kebbi

 Earlier, the Kebbi State Government, through the Deputy Governor, Umar Tafida, confirmed the incident during an on-the-spot assessment visit to the facility on Tuesday evening.

-Tafida said the state government expressed deep sympathy to the management and staff of NIA-AGRI Rice Company, noting that the visit was aimed at ascertaining the extent of damage and overseeing the emergency response.
+Tafida said the state government sympathised with the management and staff of the NIA-AGRI Rice Company, noting that the visit was to ascertain the extent of damage and oversee the emergency response.

-He added that a full investigation would be launched once the rescue phase is concluded and pledged the government’s continued support for the ongoing operation until all affected persons are accounted for.
+He added that a full investigation would be launched once the rescue phase is concluded and pledged the government’s continued support until all affected persons are accounted for.

-As of the time of filing this report, a combined team of the State Fire Service and government emergency response workers remained engaged in intensive efforts to locate and rescue workers still trapped under the collapsed structure.
+As of the time of filing this report, a combined team of the State Fire Service and government emergency response workers remained engaged in intensive efforts to rescue workers still trapped beneath the collapsed structure.